judedaryl/pubsub-worker-starter/README.md

 ## Notes

 Note that the credentials here are stored in the **Credentials** folder.
-Management of credentials are at the discretion of the user based on the needs are resources available, but I advise to use a secure way to manage credentials [Vault by HashiCorp](https://www.vaultproject.io/)
+Management of credentials are at the discretion of the user based on the needs and resources available.
+I advise to use a secure way to manage credentials [Vault by HashiCorp](https://www.vaultproject.io/), or storing these as a jenkins secret parameter.

 ## Credits
-This is a port of [proudmonkey's](https://github.com/proudmonkey)  [ApiBoilerPlate](https://github.com/proudmonkey/ApiBoilerPlate) that focuses on [GCP PubSub](https://cloud.google.com/pubsub/docs/overview) Subscription workers, so you can focus more on the implementation of your Business Logic instead of wiring up PubSub.
+This is a port of [proudmonkey's](https://github.com/proudmonkey)  [ApiBoilerPlate](https://github.com/proudmonkey/ApiBoilerPlate) that focuses on [GCP PubSub](https://cloud.google.com/pubsub/docs/overview) Subscription workers.
+It uses the same project structure and naming conventions so that you get a consistent development experience all the way.

 ## Todo add links